People-Pleasing & Repressed Emotions

 • Be Gentle with Yourself: Change takes time.
 Try not to criticize yourself if you find this process challenging.
 People pleasing is a coping tool you developed long ago and isn’t serving you as much anymore.

-As you start to set boundaries and listen to your own needs, you might find a new voice emerging—one that values you just as much as it values others.
+You might find a new voice emerging—one that values you just as much as it values others.
 By letting go of people-pleasing and learning to trust your emotions, you’re creating a stronger, more compassionate relationship with yourself.

 Disclaimer: The content provided on this blog is for informational and educational purposes only and is not a substitute for professional mental health advice, diagnosis, or treatment.
 While I aim to provide helpful and accurate insights, this blog does not establish a therapeutic relationship or constitute personalized advice.
 Always consult with a licensed therapist or healthcare provider regarding your unique situation before implementing any suggestions shared in this blog.